pokepark/PokemonRaidBot/README.md

 ## Cleanup

-The bot features an automatic cleanup of telegram raid poll messages as well as cleanup of the database (attendance and raids tables).
+The bot features an automatic cleanup of Telegram raid poll messages as well as cleanup of the database (attendance and raids tables).

-To activate cleanup you need to [make sure your groups are Supergroups or Channels](#which-group-type-should-i-use--how-do-i-make-a-group-a-supergroup), enable cleanup in the config and create a cronjob to trigger the cleanup process.
+To activate cleanup you need to [make sure your groups are Supergroups or Channels](#which-group-type-should-i-use--how-do-i-make-a-group-a-supergroup), make your bot an admin in this chat, enable cleanup in the config and create a cronjob to trigger the cleanup process.

 1. Set the `CLEANUP` in the config to `true` and define a cleanup secret/passphrase under `CLEANUP_SECRET`.
 2. Activate the cleanup of Telegram messages and/or the database for raids by setting `CLEANUP_TELEGRAM` / `CLEANUP_DATABASE` to true.
    - **Do note** that `CLEANUP_TELEGRAM` will not work in groups that are not Supergroups or Channels!
 3. Specify the amount of minutes which need to pass by after raid has ended before the bot executes the cleanup.
-   - Times are in minutes in `CLEANUP_TIME_TG` for telegram cleanup and `CLEANUP_TIME_DB` for database cleanup.
+   - Times are in minutes in `CLEANUP_TIME_TG` for Telegram cleanup and `CLEANUP_TIME_DB` for database cleanup.
-   - The value for the minutes of the database cleanup `CLEANUP_TIME_DB` must be greater than then one for telegram cleanup `CLEANUP_TIME_TG`.
+   - The value for the minutes of the database cleanup `CLEANUP_TIME_DB` must be greater than then one for Telegram cleanup `CLEANUP_TIME_TG`.
 Otherwise cleanup will do nothing and exit due to misconfiguration!
 4. Finally set up a cronjob to trigger the cleanup.
-You can also trigger telegram / database cleanup per cronjob: For no cleanup use 0, for cleanup use 1 and to use your config file use 2 or leave "telegram" and "database" out of the request data array.
+You can also trigger Telegram / database cleanup per cronjob: For no cleanup use 0, for cleanup use 1 and to use your config file use 2 or leave "Telegram" and "database" out of the request data array.
    - See the examples below for curl based calls.
 Any HTTP client capable of a POST request will work.

 ### Examples